StructLens: A Structural Lens for Language Models via Maximum Spanning Trees: Abstract

 \section{Abstract}

 Language exhibits inherent structures, a property that explains both language acquisition and language change.
-Given this characteristic, we expect language models to manifest internal structures as well.
-While interpretability research has investigated the components of language models, existing approaches focus on local inter-token relationships within layers or modules (e.g., Multi-Head Attention), leaving global inter-layer relationships largely overlooked.
-To address this gap, we introduce StructLens, an analytical framework designed to reveal how internal structures relate holistically through their inter-token connection within a layer.
-StructLens constructs maximum spanning trees based on the semantic representations in residual streams, analogous to dependency parsing, and leverages the tree properties to quantify inter-layer distance (or similarity) from a structural perspective.
-Our findings demonstrate that StructLens yields an inter-layer similarity pattern that is distinctively different from conventional cosine similarity.
-Moreover, this structure-aware similarity proves to be beneficial for practical tasks, such as layer pruning, highlighting the effectiveness of structural analysis for understanding and optimizing language models.
+Given this characteristic, we expect language models to manifest their own internal structures as well.
+While interpretability research has investigated how models compute representations mechanistically through attention patterns and Sparse AutoEncoders, the organization of the resulting representations is overlooked.
+To address this gap, we introduce \textsc{StructLens}, a framework to analyze representations through a holistic structural view. \textsc{StructLens} constructs maximum spanning trees based on the semantic representations in residual streams, inspired by tree representation in dependency parsing, and provides summaries of token relationships in representation space.
+We analyze how contiguous tokens are also nearby in representation space and find that middle layers show the strongest local-span organization.
+Moreover, analysis of pre-training checkpoints reveals that smaller local units become detectable earlier in pre-training, and larger units later.
+Our findings demonstrate that \textsc{StructLens} provides insights into how models organize token representations across layers and training.
 Our code is available at \url{https://github.com/naist-nlp/structlens}.